Rhode Island Rental Agreement

 Rhode Island Landlord Tenant Laws

-• Warranty of Habitability – Rhode Island landlords can only rent out property that’s habitable, which means providing certain features essential to basic health and safety like heating, plumbing, and electricity.
-Landlords must fix these features within 20 days of proper notice from the tenant.
+• Warranty of Habitability – Rhode Island landlords can only rent out habitable property.
+This means providing certain basic health and safety features like heat, plumbing, and electricity.
+Landlords must repair any issues within 20 days of proper notice from the tenant.
 Failure to repair lets a tenant terminate the lease, sue the landlord, or repair and deduct.
-Rent withholding isn’t usually permitted.
+Rent withholding isn’t usually allowed.

 • Evictions – Rhode Island landlords may evict for rent default, lease violations, or illegal acts, among other things.
 Before filing eviction, landlords must serve tenants with prior notice to pay or quit, depending on the eviction type.
 This means most evictions in Rhode Island take somewhere from a few days to over one month.

-• Lease Termination – Rhode Island tenants may terminate a month-to-month lease with 30 days of advance notice.
-A fixed-term lease can’t be terminated early without active military duty, landlord harassment, uninhabitable property, or domestic abuse.
+• Lease Termination – Rhode Island tenants may end a month-to-month lease with 30 days of advance notice.
+Terminating a fixed-term lease early usually requires active military duty, landlord harassment, uninhabitable property, or domestic abuse.

-• Rent Increases and Fees – Rhode Island doesn’t put a maximum cap on the amount of a rent increase.
-Before increasing the rent, landlords must provide 30 days of advance notice (60, days for tenants over 62 years old).
+• Rent Increases and Fees – Rhode Island doesn’t limit the amount of a rent increase.
+Before increasing the rent, landlords must provide 60 days of advance notice (120, days for month-to-month tenants over 62 years old).
 There’s no statewide cap on most fees.
-Bounced check fees are capped at $25 plus 3 times the value of the check, with a minimum of $200 and a maximum of $1,000.
+Returned check fees may be recovered through a civil action after 30 days unpaid.
+A landlord’s recovery for a bounced check is capped at a $25 collection fee plus 3 times the value of the check, with a minimum of $200 and a maximum of $1,000.

-• Landlord Entry – Rhode Island landlords have the right to enter rental property for purposes reasonably related to the tenancy, like repairs, inspections, and property showings.
-They must provide at least two days of advance notice before entry, except in emergency situations.
+• Landlord Entry – Rhode Island landlords have the right to enter rental property for reasonable business purposes, like repairs, inspections, and property showings.
+Except in emergencies, they must provide at least two days of advance notice.

-• Settling Legal Disputes – Rhode Island allows landlord-tenant disputes in small claims court when the amount in controversy is under $5,000.
-Eviction cases cannot be submitted to small claims.
+• Settling Legal Disputes – Rhode Island lets small claims courts hear landlord-tenant disputes as long as the amount in controversy is under $5,000.
+Small claims can’t hear eviction cases.

 To learn more about landlord tenant laws in Rhode Island, click here.